 ROYAL MONASTERY OF SANTA MARÍA DEL PUIG

-The Puig monastery is located in the same village that bears its name, (el Puig means “hill” in valencian language) situated 12 km north of the city of Valencia.
+The Puig monastery is located in the same village that bears its name, (el Puig means “hill” in valencian language) and it situated 12 km north of the city of Valencia.

 History – Convent – Sanctuary